duarte-pardal/discord-archiver/doc/config.md

 #### `storeServerEdits` (boolean)

-Controls whether to store edits to server properties as soon as they are edited.
+Controls whether to store edits to server properties, roles, emojis, stickers and soundboard sounds as soon as they are edited.

 #### `requestAllMembers` (boolean)